Guide, Updated 18 May 2026

 Route difficulty is the term used here for the rate at which a 38-minute test drive presents the candidate with opportunities to accumulate faults.
 A "hard" route compounds multiple challenging features (cycle lanes, box junctions, bus lanes, multi-lane roundabouts, school zones, dense pedestrian crossings) into a short drive.
 An "easy" route consists of mostly straight-line driving on quiet roads with one or two structured junctions.
 The DVSA marking standard is identical at every centre; what differs is how many fault opportunities the route presents per minute.

-The framework: route difficulty is approximately proportional to the number of distinct decision points per minute.
-A Belvedere route puts the candidate in around 35 to 45 distinct decision points (junctions, lane changes, pedestrian responses, sign responses) across 38 minutes.
-A Kelso route presents 15 to 20.
-The candidate at Belvedere has roughly 2.5 times the fault opportunities for the same skill level.
-The 22.5 to 35.8 percentage point pass rate spread reflects this directly.
+The framework: route difficulty broadly tracks the number of distinct decision points per minute.
+A dense urban route puts the candidate through far more decision points (junctions, lane changes, pedestrian responses, sign responses) across 38 minutes than a quiet rural route such as Kelso.
+The busier the route, the more fault opportunities for the same skill level.
+The DVSA does not publish per-route decision-point counts, so these are illustrative rather than measured figures.
+The pass-rate spread across rankable centres runs from Wolverhampton at 33.4 percent to Dorchester at 66.7 percent, a 33.3 percentage point gap.
 The research/test-centre-volume-vs-pass-rate page covers the statistical workup.

 The 8 route features that drive difficulty